 Encompassing more than 71,000 acres within Black Hills National Forest, Custer State Park ranks as one of the largest state parks in the nation.
 Alongside the scenic drives, abundant wildlife, and eye-popping geological beauty, Custer State Park ranks high as one of the top tourist attractions in the state.

 Any visit to Custer State Park can go in many directions, and whether you're interested in hiking trails, fishing spots, or some of the best campgrounds in South Dakota, the park deserves multiple days on your itinerary.

-With so many things to do and acreage to explore at Custer State Park, any first visit can seem overwhelming.
-A few recommended courses for adventure include accessing the impressive Sylvan Lake via the scenic Needles Highway, taking part in a naturalist program at the Peter Norbeck Outdoor Education Center, or keeping an eye out for buffalo on the 18-mile Wildlife Loop Road.
-Other fun activities at Custer State Park include rock climbing the granite spires, chuckwagon cookouts hosted by the park, and snowshoe hikes during the winter.
+With so many things to do and acreage to explore at Custer State Park, a first visit can seem overwhelming.
+A recommended course for adventure includes accessing the impressive Sylvan Lake via the scenic Needles Highway.
+Visitors also enjoy taking part in a naturalist program at the Peter Norbeck Outdoor Education Center or keeping an eye out for buffalo on the 18-mile Wildlife Loop Road.

 Address: 13329 U.S. 16A, Custer, South Dakota

 Official Site: https://gfp.sd.gov/parks/detail/custer-state-park/

 3. Wind Cave National Park Editor's Pick

 Located in the Blacks Hills National Forest just south of Custer State Park, Wind Cave is home to a dichotomy of environments.
 Above ground, swaying prairie grass and forested hills define the landscape, concealing the complex cave system found beneath the soil.
 With more than 140 miles of its passageways mapped, Wind Cave is one of the longest cave systems in the country.